WaterFire

-WaterFire is a sculpture by Barnaby Evans presented on the rivers of downtown Providence, RI.
+WaterFire is an immersive public art event by Barnaby Evans presented on the rivers of downtown Providence, Rhode Island.
 It was first created by Evans in 1994 to celebrate the tenth anniversary of First Night Providence, and has since become a free public art installation.
-WaterFire's symbolism and interpretation reflects on the recognition that individuals must act together to strengthen and preserve their community.

-On WaterFire evenings, downtown Providence is transformed by eighty-six burning braziers (each with approximately 33 pieces of wood); some float just above the surface of the rivers that flow through Waterplace Park (the Woonasquatucket River) and the middle of downtown Providence (the Moshassuck and Providence rivers; others are mounted on the piers of former bridges.
-The public is invited to come and walk the riverfront and enjoy the flickering firelight, the fragrant scent of aromatic wood smoke, the changing silhouettes of the volunteer fire tenders, and the music.
+WaterFire evenings consist of eighty-six burning braziers (each with approximately 33 pieces of wood); some float just above the surface of the rivers that flow through Waterplace Park (the Woonasquatucket River) and the middle of downtown Providence (the Moshassuck and Providence rivers; others are mounted on the piers of former bridges.)

 Average attendance is 40,000 a night, ranging from 10,000 to 100,000.

 WaterFire is held May through November, with lightings typically on Saturday evenings once or twice a month.
 The rivers are tidal, so events are normally scheduled to take place when sunset coincides with an incoming high tide.

 WaterFire Providence

 WaterFire Providence is the independent 501(C)(3) non-profit arts organization responsible for presenting WaterFire.
 WaterFire Providence consists of about 15 staff members and relies heavily upon volunteers for the production of WaterFire.
-On a given night, up to 160 volunteers make the entire event possible.
+On a given night, up to 160 volunteers assist with production.

 History

 Evans created the first WaterFire, named First Fire on New Year's Eve 1994 as part of the tenth annual of First Night Providence.
 First Fire consisted of 11 braziers on steel tripods stretching from WaterPlace Basin to Steeple Street.
 In June 1996, Barnaby created Second Fire for the Convergence Art Festival and the International Sculpture Conference.

 Through the support of volunteers, WaterFire returned as a seasonal event.
 WaterFire gained regional attention and a coordinated effort to fund the project began.
 In 1997, WaterFire expanded to 42 braziers, and had an estimated attendance of 350,000 people over the entire season.
 Evans received The Renaissance Award for his effort to revitalize downtown Providence, and WaterFire became the symbol of the city's renaissance.

-For the 1998 installation, WaterFire expanded to include 81 fires, with expansions up the Moshassuck River and into the basin at Waterplace Park.
-WaterFire now enjoys national and international renown.